 Our syllabus aims to embrace the internal ethos of the International Baccalaureate and help pupils to gain an understanding of the experiences of people, cultures and events around the world.
 Our Year 8 MYP syllabus ranges from 18th century Scottish History to Ancient Egypt to the implications of the Crusades.
 In Year 9, our pupils investigate the legacy and impact of the Atlantic Slave Trade, the Civil Rights Movement, and an in-depth group investigation into the Kennedy Assassination.

-In Years 10 & 11, our pupils sit the Cambridge IGCSE syllabus which is an excellent preparation to progress onto the IB Diploma Programme.
+In Years 10 & 11, our pupils sit the Cambridge IGCSE syllabus which is an excellent preparation to progress on to either the IB Diploma or Career-related Programme.
 In Year 12 and 13 our pupils tackle topics such as the Causes and Consequences of 20th Century Wars, Authoritarian States, and Russia from Alexander II to the death of Lenin.
 The programme is designed to complement and to give students an understanding of world events in context.

 Above all, a history pupil at St Leonards is encouraged to question, reason and articulate intelligent responses.
 We want our pupils to engage in robust debate and ask thoughtful questions.
 We engender a love of History in our pupils and truly embrace the international mindedness of the International Baccalaureate.